strontic/strontic.github.io/xcyclopedia/library/eqnedt32.exe-D41D8CD98F00B204E9800998ECF8427E.md

 ## Possible Misuse

 *The following table contains possible examples of `eqnedt32.exe` being misused.
-While `eqnedt32.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `eqnedt32.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --